Introduction¶

 ... the imported resource file.

-Resource resource.txt
+Resource keywords.resource

 Test Setup Start AddressBook